 If you lose either of your keys, contact the Head Resident Assistant of your building immediately.
 They will put a lock change request into the Locksmith, who will then change the lock and create new keys.
 There is a charge for the lock change depending on the room type.

 Who do I contact if I have a maintenance problem with my room?

 You can fill out a maintenance request located in your MyHousing account.
 Contact your Resident Assistant (RA) if you would like some assistance on using the maintenance request system.

 What should I do if I want a room change or don't get along with my roommate(s)?

 It is actually fairly normal for roommate conflicts and disagreements to occur from time to time.
 Students can learn a lot about communication, problem solving, and decision-making when they live with others who are different from them.
 Hall staff are available to work with roommates who are having difficulties communicating or getting along.
 We have seen great success with students who can work through difficult situations and learn how to resolve conflict.
 With that being said, we do understand when a room change is necessary.
-Each semester there is a brief period (after the first two weeks of the semester) when a student can meet with their Graduate Assistant (GA) to discuss room change options.
+Each semester there is a brief period (after the first week of the semester) when a student can meet with their Head Resident Assistant to discuss room change options.
 Typically, room changes are not made outside of this period.

 Are single rooms available?

 Yes.
 C-Units, E-Units and F-Units provide individual bedrooms and are available with an additional charge.
 These room types are requested upon applying for housing and are limited, so those students not able to acquire spaces at first will be placed on a waiting list.